djhunt-ibm/agentic-ai-client-bootcamp/usecases/autoclaim-insurance/assets/hands_on_lab_autoclaim_insurance.md

 <img width="1000" alt="image" src="/usecases/autoclaim-insurance/assets/screenshots_hands_on_lab/31.png">

 - Upload the required OpenAPI Spec.
-The OpenAPI Spec must be provided by the instructor.
+The OpenAPI Spec will be provided by the instructor.
 - The OpenAPI spec will be of the name: **duckduckgo.json**

 <img width="1000" alt="image" src="/usecases/autoclaim-insurance/assets/screenshots_hands_on_lab/32.png">